stockmind/gpd-pocket-ubuntu-respin/README.md

           1 - All settings are enabled so you can customize all the option of the BIOS.
           2 - Should have the fan working on boot

- - [2017/07/05 BIOS](https://mega.nz/#!EZoCmZhJ!s6VNjC6SOWuUhDZvxKf0jAYcs8rpuHeSo8Y0Ruzk3zM): Second BIOS officially released, it seems to be affected by a bug that turn on fan while charging when device is powered off.
+ - [2017/07/05 BIOS](https://mega.nz/#!EZoCmZhJ!s6VNjC6SOWuUhDZvxKf0jAYcs8rpuHeSo8Y0Ruzk3zM): Second BIOS officially released, on this BIOS fan will turn on while charging when device is powered off.

     [Changelog - Chinese](http://tieba.baidu.com/p/5242896448)